Arkansas Bar Examination Requirements and Information

 These items can also be found on this page: https://arcourts.gov/administration/professional-programs/bar-exam.

-Little Rock, Arkansas.
-Applicants will be notified of the exact location preceding each exam.
+The administration of the bar exam will take place simultaneously in Little Rock, Arkansas and Fayetteville, Arkansas.
+Applicants will note their preference on the application and will then be notified of the exact location preceding each exam.